baskreijveld/superoffice-docs/docs/en/service/customer-center/learn/config.md

 3. Go to the **Options** tab.
 Here you can edit the options for each language version of the customer centre.

-4. **Start page options | Select the language version you want to edit.
+4. In the **Start page options** drop down, select the language version you want to edit.

 5. Edit the various options.
 See details about each option below.